 Nevertheless, he found himself signalling to his halberdiers to fall back facing the foe.
-As the drum beat the command, he could just hear Banhaltte repeating his words, but this time said with bitterness: “We’re not advancing.”
+As the drum beat the command, he could just hear Banhaltte repeat his words of before but this time said with bitterness: “We’re not advancing.”

-Then the general spotted something between the trees and the hamlet, something coloured yellow and white.
+Then the general spotted something between the trees and the hamlet, something yellow and white.

 Captain Scarpa could see something was wrong, and halted his horsemen, if only to work out what was happening.
 He watched as the men at arms were charged.

-The foot soldiers received the charge defiantly, barely budging an inch, and after taking some casualties from the foes’ first thrusts, brought down their heavy blades, pole-arms and hammers to take down some of the foe.
+The foot soldiers received the charge defiantly, barely budging an inch, and after taking some casualties from the foes’ first thrusts, brought down their heavy blades, pole-arms and hammers to return the favour.
 Scarpa knew this should have been the moment he and his company joined the fray.
 Where were the others?
 Had the enemy somehow broken the general’s large regiment of Halberdiers with magic and missiles?
 When he looked across the field, however, he saw the General Fortebraccio and most of the halberdiers were still present, just not where they should be.
 Worse than that, they were – albeit steadily – falling back.

 Then, just as the melee in the centre of the field became a furious, clattering mess of screams and blood, the halberdiers turned and began marching away.

 The battle was lost.
 Captain Scarpa now realised that Fortebraccio must have already decided it was lost some time ago, and was in the process of ensuring that neither the Compagnia nor the loot was also lost.
 Scarpa vented a cry of anguish.
-His hand was forced, so he too ordered a withdrawal, leading his horsemen away just before the foot-soldiers in the centre finally broke and the foe spilled over them and onwards in the grip of battle lust.
+If only the general had more trust in him and his riders.
+Now his hand was forced, and so he too ordered a withdrawal, leading his horsemen away just before the foot-soldiers in the centre finally broke and the foe spilled over them and onwards in the grip of battle lust.